Guide to Cathay Pacific Asia Miles (Including award charts and routing rules)

 First class junkies, as well as aviation geeks, will be loving this route!
 It means 29 hours in one of the best first class seats in the world!!
 But it’s far from the most practical route between New York and London.

 There exist some more useful routes, but I find the program to be a bit inconvenient for most travelers.
 We’ll touch on a couple fun uses in just a bit.

 Earning Cathay Pacific miles isn’t difficult, thanks to its key partnerships with four flexible points programs:

 There are literally dozens of cards that earn these rewards.
 You can earn hundreds and hundreds of thousands of Asia Miles simply by earning the welcome bonuses with these cards and transferring those rewards to Cathay Pacific.
 For example:

-- The Platinum Card® from American Express: 75,000 Membership Rewards® points after spending $5,000 on purchases with your new card in the first six months of account opening (Amex points transfer to Cathay Pacific at a 1:1 ratio)
+- The Platinum Card® from American Express: 100,000 Membership Rewards® Points after you spend $6,000 on purchases on the Card in your first 6 months of Card Membership.
+(Amex points transfer to Cathay Pacific at a 1:1 ratio)

-- Citi Premier® Card: 60,000 bonus Citi ThankYou points after you spend $4,000 on purchases within the first three months of account opening (Citi ThankYou points transfer to Cathay Pacific at a 1:1 ratio)
+- Citi Premier® Card: 60,000 bonus points after you spend $4,000 in purchases within the first 3 months of account opening.
+(Citi ThankYou points transfer to Cathay Pacific at a 1:1 ratio)

-- Capital One Venture Rewards Credit Card: 60,000 miles after spending $3,000 on purchases within the first three months of account opening (Capital One miles transfer to Cathay Pacific at a 4:3 ratio)
+- Capital One Venture Rewards Credit Card: 75,000 miles when you spend $4,000 on purchases within three months from account opening.
+(Capital One miles transfer to Cathay Pacific at a 4:3 ratio)

 Pro tip: When you transfer Marriott points to Cathay Pacific in increments of 60,000, you’ll get a bonus of 5,000 Asia Miles.
 So whereas you’d normally get 20,000 Asia Miles for 60,000 Marriott points, you’ll actually get 25,000 miles!
 That improves your transfer rate to 3:1.25.